 - Promote wellbeing and initiate and support action to promote good mental health

 - Tackle discrimination on the grounds of mental health in our community

 For more information, visit The Centre for Mental Health or email email@example.com.

 The Community Tree is a group of key organisations working together to support people in our community with mental ill-health.

-The leaflet is available to download from this webpage.
-Hard copy leaflets are available from the Town Hall, local pharmacies, doctors' surgeries and Brentwood Library.
-Alternatively please visit Essex Community Tree.
+You can pick up a leaflet from the Town Hall, local pharmacies, doctors' surgeries and Brentwood Library.
+You can also visit Essex Community Tree.

-In the meantime, if you need support, please contact your GP.
+In the meantime, if you need support, contact your GP.